ATDevOutreach/VoiceForSMSFailureFallback/README.md

-# Voice API: Using Voice API to Communicate with Frequently failing Messages
+# Voice API: Using Voice API to Communicate with Customers and Remedy Frequently Failing Messages
 #### Introduction
 SMSes sent to customer phone numbers may fail due to several reasons:
 1. Filled up SMS inbox {on the customers phone}